Joe loves to come up with fun dating games and share them with friends.

 You will need the following:

 - The game Jenga.
-You can find this for less than $10 online and no more than $15 at your local all-purpose store.
+You can find this online or at your local all-purpose store.

 - A Sharpie or other writing utensil.
 Sharpie goes on more smoothly over the block surface than pencil or pen.